Did you know that engaging a buyer’s advocate can save you time, money, and stress when purchasing property?

 - Conflict of Interest: Ensure they no conflict of interest with sellers or developers.
 They should be impartial and have only your best interests at heart.
 Be wary of a selling agent also masquerading as a buyers agent.

 - Contracts and Agreements: Carefully review the contract or engagement agreement.
-Pay attention to the terms, conditions, and any exclusivity clauses.

-- Personalized Approach: The advocate should offer a personalized service tailored to your specific needs, preferences, and budget.
 They should take the time to understand your property goals and requirements.

 By thoroughly considering these factors, you can select a buyer’s advocate who will effectively represent your interests and help you navigate the property market with confidence.
+For more information about how to choose a buyers agent check our latest guide!

 Costs and Resources